EthanHNguyen/zeromq-examples/README.md

 # Python ZeroMQ Example

-This is an example of a message flow from REQ socket to two ROUTER sockets via a DEALER socket, with replies.
+This repository contains an example of ZeroMQ messaging using the Request-Reply pattern.
+It consists of four sockets: a REQ socket, two ROUTER sockets, and a DEALER socket.
+The message flow is as follows:

+    REQ -> ROUTER1 -> DEALER -> ROUTER2 -> REQ (replies)

+At each step, the message is printed to the console.

 ## Installation